 Social Comedy and Night Club – Deck 6

-On deck 6 you’ll find the social comedy, this is an entertainment area with bar and is decorated in bright colours.
+On deck 6 you’ll find the social comedy, this is an entertainment area with a bar and is decorated in bright colours.
 It’s located right in the heart of the ship.
 By day you’ll find various events scheduled here and you’ll find passengers enjoying the space late into the evening.

-Behind the main room you’ll find a green room, I’m not too sure why everything is green but it’s certainly an interesting place to hang out!
+Behind the main room, you’ll find a green room, I’m not too sure why everything is green but it’s certainly an interesting place to hang out!

 Starbucks – Deck 6